-All students — regardless of their skin color, families’ income, language spoken at home, or who they love — should have access to high-quality learning opportunities that allow them to achieve educational excellence.
-This is educational justice.
-And each day, we work to find solutions to reach it, preschool through college.
+All students — regardless of their skin color, families’ income, language spoken at home, or how they identify — should have access to high-quality learning opportunities that allow them to achieve educational excellence.
+This is education equity.

-Through our research, policy analysis, and advocacy, we support efforts that:
+Through our research, policy analysis, and advocacy, Ed Trust support efforts that:

 - Promote rich, engaging high-quality learning opportunities

 - Engage diverse communities to advocate for education equity

 - Increase political and public will to act on equity issues

 Our approach to this work is informed by our theory of change, which includes four main components that aim to advance positive outcomes that improve the lives of those who are underserved, including Black students, Latino students, and students from low-income backgrounds.